More Proof that Medical Science Wants You on Drugs!

 Lately, it seems that every other person suffers from some type of pain syndrome or another.
 And if you are one of them, then you have known that it is not only physically painful but emotionally agonizing as well.

 This combination of physical and emotional distress can have a devastating effect on your quality of life and can lead to untamed cycles.
-Of course, there is no shortage of pharmaceutical drugs to ease all of your symptoms; and sadly to also mask the symptoms you haven’t yet experience–the side effects from the drugs themselves.
+Of course, there is no shortage of pharmaceutical drugs to ease all of your symptoms; and sadly to also mask the symptoms you haven’t yet experienced–the side effects of the drugs themselves.

 So, let’s first explore how a health “condition” gets labeled as a syndrome and/or a disease.